thuanphat0709/QuantPaper_Summarize/README.md

 # PaperSum - A Tool to Summarize Quant Strategy Research Papers

 ## Served Stakeholder
-Global finalist competing in the International Quant Championship (IQC) 2024 Global Final in Singapore
+Global finalist competing in the International Quant Championship (IQC) 2024 Global Final in Singapore.

 Our Team: